Britain's FTSE buoyed by earnings, mining sector rebound

 The index has been hindered in recent weeks by falls in

-over demand from China and the prospect of a U.S. rate rise
+concerns over demand from China and the prospect of a U.S. rate

 "Miners have been hit quite hard, and must've reached a